-- fill-in and sign a Re-registration Form. - contact the Head Registrar to check the student's attendance, marks and disciplinary behaviour, - pay tuition and other fees at the Office of Finances & Economics. - apply for a Pink Card to the Migration Officer, and - apply for a European Youth Card to the Secretarial.
+- fill-in and sign a Re-registration Form. - contact the Head Registrar to check the student's attendance, marks and disciplinary behaviour, - pay tuition and other fees at the Office of Finances & Economics, - apply for a Pink Card to the Migration Officer, and - apply for a European Youth Card at the Reception Desk.